Obesity-is-not-a-cosmetic-defect

-Causes of excessive body weight
+Causes of excess body weight

 What is obesity?